Pepe Deluxé: History

 In 2003, the band returned with their first single "Salami Fever" from their second album Beatitude.
 It was composed together with Paul Malmström and it was their first collaboration.
 They also created a video for the single (showing a master training an apprentice in martial arts using salami and bacon), which was chosen as 'Video of the Decade' by Bizarre magazine.
 "Salami Fever" was sampled by The Prodigy on their songs "Take Me to the Hospital" in 2009 as well as "Get Your Fight On" in 2015.
 That same year, their song "Everybody Pass Me By" was featured in the Disney film Holes.

 In spring 2007, they released the first single, "Pussy Cat Rock", from their third album Spare Time Machine, the latter of which was released in June 2007.
 Further singles "Mischief Of Cloud 6" (August) and "Go For Blue" (September) followed.

 In October 2007, "Mischief Of Cloud 6" was used at the beginning of an episode of the ABC drama Private Practice, entitled "In Which Addison Finds the Magic".

 In October 2011, Asthmatic Kitty announced that they would be releasing the fourth Pepe Deluxé album in conjunction with Catskills.
 The esoteric pop opera in three parts was titled Queen of the Wave.
 It was released in January 2012.

-Pepe Deluxé composed the soundtrack for the Angry Birds Go! racing game released in December, 2013.
+Pepe Deluxé composed the soundtrack for the Angry Birds Go! racing game released in December 2013.

 In 2019 Pepe Deluxé issued the single "The Surrealist Woman", a one-off release designed to soundtrack the graphic novel adaptation of the un-made film collaboration between The Marx Brothers and Salvador Dali, "Giraffes on Horseback Salad", which was released on a strictly limited 7 inch single.

 Phantom Cabinet Vol. 1, the follow-up to Queen of the Wave, was released on Catskills Records worldwide on October 22, 2021.
-The album continued Pepe Deluxé's endless search for rare, unused or forgotten instruments from around the world, including Boardwalk Hall Auditorium Organ, the Sexophone and The World's Largest Cowbell to name but a few of the weird and wonderful instruments employed for the album.
+The album continued Pepe Deluxé's endless search for rare, unused or forgotten instruments from around the world, including Boardwalk Hall Auditorium Organ, the Sexophone and The World's Largest Cowbell.

-Pepe Deluxé's latest album, Comix Sonix, is scheduled for release on June 21, 2024.
+Pepe Deluxé's latest album, Comix Sonix, was released on June 21, 2024.